Frankothe196/react-removing-eventlisteners/README.md

-# UseEffect and Eventlisteners in React
+# UseEffect and EventListeners in React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).